 The clinical examination is performed in 2 parts: gait assessment and physical examination (which includes palpation and manipulation of the patient).1-4 As part of the clinical examination, you will need to localize the affected limb or joint, which can be accomplished by assessing gait (directly observing the patient’s ambulation) and directly palpating the patient’s joints, extremities, and spine.
 Although the gait assessment is routinely conducted before the direct physical examination, we have found that for patients with mild lameness or subtle gait abnormalities, reversing the order of the examinations (i.e., physical examination with palpations/manipulations followed by gait assessment) may allow for better recognition of a subtle gait abnormality.

 Gait is assessed with the patient standing, walking, and trotting.
 Besides observing the patient start, stop, and change pace, you should evaluate its gait from different profiles (right lateral, left lateral, cranial, caudal).
-Things to look for while assessing gait include variations in stride length, timing of foot contact, relative swing phase of limb/joint, lameness, ataxia (coordinated versus uncoordinated), head bobs, pelvic swings, circumducted swing phases, dynamic or static rotations (external or internal) of a limb, foot/nail scuffing, leg crossing (especially during turning), narrow stance in pelvic limbs, tail position, head/neck position, and hock and carpal position (palmar-grade/plantar-grade, dorsiflexion) (FIGURES 1 to 3).
-Click the full video of FIGURE 3 above.
+Things to look for while assessing gait include variations in stride length, timing of foot contact, relative swing phase of limb/joint, lameness, ataxia (coordinated versus uncoordinated), head bobs, pelvic swings, circumducted swing phases, dynamic or static rotations (external or internal) of a limb, foot/nail scuffing, leg crossing (especially during turning), narrow stance in pelvic limbs, tail position, head/neck position, and hock and carpal position (palmar-grade/plantar-grade, dorsiflexion) (FIGURES 1 AND 2).
 You should also evaluate whether the gait abnormality is coordinated (usually musculoskeletal conditions) or uncoordinated (usually neurologic conditions).

 Gait assessment findings that suggest musculoskeletal or neurologic conditions are as follows: